Welcome to Bessemer, pennsylvania

 HISTORY

-Bessemer was once a thriving industrial community.
-It hosted a cement plan, two brick yards, and two railroad spurs from the Pennsylvania and the Pittsburgh & Lake Erie Railroads.
-In fact, to avoid confusion with a station outside of Pittsburgh called “Bessemer,” the station here was called “Walford Station,” and the branch line which ran from Coverts Crossing to Bessemer was called the “Walford Secondary.”
-Bessemer also hosted several department stores, supermarkets, businesses and a plethora of bars and restaurants.
-The brick yards closed by the mid-1960’s and the cement plant ceased production in 2009.
-With the decline of industry, Bessemer also saw a decline in terms of businesses as well.
+Bessemer became a thriving industrial community of nearly 2,000 residents by 1930.
+In addition to the cement plant and brick yards, two railroad spurs from the Pennsylvania and the Pittsburgh & Lake Erie Railroads were established to haul materials in and out of the town.
+To avoid confusion with a station outside of Pittsburgh called “Bessemer,” the station here was called “Walford Station,” and the branch line which ran from Coverts Crossing to Bessemer was called the “Walford Secondary.”
+Bessemer also hosted an elementary school and a high school (which were absorbed into the Mohawk Area School District in 1958), several department stores, supermarkets, businesses and a plethora of bars and restaurants.

 borough council meetings